 From the "Progressive West Virginians", 1905.

-If you've followed this site for any length of time you may remember reading about General George Oleander Pence, an Ohio representative and state senator who was bestowed a military title as first name.
+If you've followed this site for any length of time you may remember reading about General George Oleander Pence, an Ohio representative and state senator who was given a military title as a first name.
 As it turns out, there happens to be another political figure, born nearly two decades before Mr. Pence, who also lucked into getting a military title for his first name!
-That man, Colonel Ellsworth Rudesill, was also an Ohio native, but would go on to find success in politics in West Virginia during the early 20th century.
+That man, Colonel Ellsworth Rudesill, was also an Ohio native but would go on to find success in politics in West Virginia during the early 20th century.

 The son of Columbus Jacob and Frank Bentley Rudesill, Colonel Ellsworth Rudesill was born in Medina, Ohio on October 10, 1861.
 He was bestowed his unusual first and middle names in honor of Colonel Elmer Ellsworth, the first Union soldier to be killed during the Civil War, his death occurring in Alexandria, Virginia on May 24, 1861.
 Rudesill's early education occurred in Akron, Ohio and he was a graduate of that city's high school.
-Following his graduation Rudesill removed to Galliopolis, Ohio to join his father's business, that of a crockery and queensware (glazed ceramics) retailer.
-While residing in Galliopolis Rudesill married to Alice Romain Crowley, with whom he would have three children, including: Frank Ellsworth (1890-1922, later to become a newspaper publisher in Ohio), Alice M. (birth-date unknown), and Donald Bentley (1896-1953).
+Following his graduation, Rudesill removed to Gallipolis, Ohio to join his father's business, that of a crockery and queensware (glazed ceramics) retailer.
+While residing in Galliopolis Rudesill married to Alice Romain Crowley, with whom he would have three children, including Frank Ellsworth (1890-1922, later to become a newspaper publisher in Ohio), Alice M. (birth-date unknown), and Donald Bentley (1896-1953).

 Around 1886 Columbus Rudesill relocated his business to Charleston, West Virginia, where Colonel E. Rudesill would eventually join him.
 For over twenty years their business (later to operate under the name of Rudesill and Mead) prospered until shutting its doors in 1909.
 Successful in other non-business related areas, Colonel E. Rudesill entered state politics in November 1902, winning election to the West Virginia State House of Delegates from Kanawha County.
-Taking his seat in January 1903, Rudesill served as a member of the house for one term (1903-05), and during his second year in office won election as Mayor of the city of Charleston, serving a two year term.
-He had earlier been appointed to the West Virginia State Board of Asylums in 1901 for an eight year term, and served as the president during the entirety of his service.
+Taking his seat in January 1903, Rudesill served as a member of the house for one term (1903-05), and during his second year in office won election as Mayor of the city of Charleston, serving a two-year term.
+He had earlier been appointed to the West Virginia State Board of Asylums in 1901 for an eight-year term and served as the president during the entirety of his service.

-Following his time in public service Rudesill served as a census supervisor and in 1911 returned to his business interests, becoming a state agent for the Atlanta based investment firm called the Guarantee, Trust and Banking Company.
+Following his time in public service, Rudesill served as a census supervisor and in 1911 returned to his business interests, becoming a state agent for the Atlanta based investment firm called the Guarantee, Trust and Banking Company.
 He later served as the director of the United Savings and Annuity Company of Charleston, and was a longtime member of the Charleston Elks Lodge, serving as the lodge's exalted ruler on three occasions.

 From the Charleston Gazette, February 13, 1944.